medic/cht-core/haproxy/errors/README.md

-# nginx_error_messages
+# HAProxy error pages

-This directory contains error pages for haproxy.
+This directory contains error pages for HAProxy.
 Do not update the error pages manually, instead look in `generate.sh` and the `template.json` file